Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: RQ2: Malicious Classification

-\paragraph{\textbf{Cross-Scanner Agreement.}} To evaluate how consistently scanners classify skills as malicious, we compare the results of five scanners on the subset of 27,111 Skills.sh skills analyzed by all tools. \Cref{fig:skillssh_conditional_overlap} shows the conditional overlap between scanners, expressed as the probability that a skill flagged by scanner \(A\) is also flagged by scanner \(B\).
+\paragraph{Cross-Scanner Agreement.} To evaluate how consistently scanners classify skills as malicious, we compare the results of five scanners on the subset of 27,111 Skills.sh skills analyzed by all tools. \Cref{fig:skillssh_conditional_overlap} shows the conditional overlap between scanners, expressed as the probability that a skill flagged by scanner \(A\) is also flagged by scanner \(B\).
 Overall, agreement between scanners is low and often asymmetric.
 For example, 33\% of skills flagged by the Cisco Skill Scanner are also flagged by the GPT-5.3-based analysis, whereas only 10.2\% of GPT-5.3 detections overlap with Cisco.
 Similar patterns appear across other scanner pairs, indicating that scanners frequently identify different sets of skills as suspicious. \Cref{fig:skillssh_flagged_by_k} illustrates the distribution of detections across scanners.
-Among the 8,402 skills flagged by at least one scanner, the majority are flagged by only a single scanner (6,032 skills), while 1,629 are flagged by two scanners and 540 by three scanners.
+Among the 8,402 skills flagged by at least one scanner, most are flagged by a single scanner, 6,032 skills.
+In contrast, 1,629 skills are flagged by two scanners and 540 by three scanners.
 Only 168 skills are flagged by four scanners, and just 33 skills are flagged by all five scanners.
-Overall, the limited overlap shows that scanner consensus is rare and that most detections are not corroborated by other tools.
+The limited overlap shows that scanner consensus is rare and that most detections lack corroboration by other tools.

-\paragraph{\textbf{Repository-level Classification Rates.}}
+\paragraph{Repository-level Classification Rates.}